Updated: Jun 17, 2022

 Readers can sign up to a monthly newsletter by going onto her website where they are invited to subscribe.
 Anne looks forward to meeting up with you:

 Anne O'Brien books at Amazon UK;

-You can find Anne's books at;
+You can also find her books at The Book Depository

 Thankyou for reading